htacg/html-tidy.org.api/tidy-html5-doxygen/pages/main_page.md

 via `man tidy` on Unix platforms.

-In addition to the automatically generated documentation from Tidy’s source code, these three major sections provide practical information about using Tidy, how to contribute, and how LibTidy works:
+In addition to the automatically generated documentation from Tidy’s source code, these four major sections provide practical information about using Tidy, how to contribute, and how LibTidy works:

 - \ref general